 3. James Joyce Irish Pub

-Whether you’ve read James Joyce’s Ulysses or not, in this Irish pub in in the heart of Madrid is your chance to honor one of the most important Irish writers in history.
-The classics don’t fail: they have taps of assorted beers, Irish music concerts and a calendar of sporting events to watch on their screens.
+Whether you have read James Joyce’s Ulysses or not, this Irish pub in the heart of Madrid is your chance to honor one of the most important Irish writers in history.
+The classics do not fail: they have taps of various beers, Irish music concerts and a calendar of sporting events to watch on their screens.

 The Fontana de Oro, which inspired the first novel by Benito Pérez Galdós and where the cream of Spanish society has gathered for centuries, has gone through many names since its original founding in 1782.
-It is not clear if it was previously located just a few meters from where this Irish pub with live music is now, which today takes its name.
+It is unclear whether it was previously located just a few meters from where this Irish pub with live music now takes its name.
 It is still part of the history of Madrid’s nightlife and is one of the best places to start the evening with friends.

 Calle de la Victoria, 1 (downtown)

-Collins es una taberna irlandesa, como bien indica su nombre, en la que se permite la entrada a perros.
-Of course, before taking your pet, keep in mind that from time to time a Celtic music band will play among the tables (this is important to know in case your canine companion is not very accustomed to the melodies).
-It is located on the border of Malasaña and Chamberí, very close to Alonso Martínez, one of the areas with the most offices in the center, so it is a good place for a lively afterwork.
+Collins is an Irish tavern, as its name suggests, in which dogs are allowed.
+Of course, before taking your pet, keep in mind that from time to time a Celtic music band starts playing among its tables (it is important to know this in case your canine companion is not very accustomed to the melodies).
+It is located on the border of Malasaña and Chamberí, very close to Alonso Martínez, one of the areas with more offices in the center, so it is a good place for a lively afterwork.

 Calle de Sagasta, 26 (Justicia)